v-sec0/ccna-mdnotes/L2/L2 Security Configuration.md

 ```

 >[!tip]
->Using the 'sticky' keyword, the port will automatically derive a secure MAC address from whatever device is connected to the interface.
+>Using the **sticky** keyword, the port will automatically derive a secure MAC address from whatever device is connected to the interface.
 It will only collect the maximum of allowed secure MAC addresses.

 **Setting a violation rule**
 ```